apache/maven-build-cache-extension/src/site/markdown/how-to.md

 ### Adding source directory for bespoke project layouts

-In most of the cases incremental Maven will recognize directories automatically by build introspection.
-If not, you can add additional directories with `<include>`.
-Also you can filter out undesirable dirs and files by using exclude tag
+In most cases, the build-cache extension automatically recognizes directories by introspecting the build.
+When it is not enough, adding additional directories with `<include>` is possible.
+Also, you can filter out undesirable dirs and files by using exclude tag.

 ```xml
     <input>